 return counts

 Now we just have to figure out how to convert the input string into the dictionary.
 To do that, we need to break the goal down into subtasks.
-What are they?
+We don’t need to immediately figure out how to do each of these, but we need to know what they are.
+We’ll fill in the details after.
+Here’s an example.
+We need to:

 Here’s an example of where we might end up: